xtanaa001/academic-kickstart/content/publication/_index.md

 #   4 = Citation
 view: 4

+# Most publications here are available electronically.
+Links to their correponding publishers are also provided if you have digital subsriptions.

 # Optional header image (relative to `static/img/` folder).
 header:
   caption: ""
   image: ""
 ---

-Most publications below are directly available electronically.
-Links to publishers are also provided if you have their digital subsriptions.
-For list of selected and featured publications, please visit [here](/#selected).
+Please click [here](/#selected) to return to the list of Recent & Selected Publications.